YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
-Issue with Logging in and ZauberUserClaimsPrincipalFactory?
-Issue with Login!!
 Think about save events of properties too, change data before being saved and loaded make validated plugin when saving into a plugin (Where the Content and/or ContentType is passed in) and the result is returned